devjoe1991/yourora-native/docs/CLIENT-FEATURES-ROADMAP.md

 ## 📊 **PROJECT OVERVIEW**

-**YourOra** is a fitness-focused social app that helps people build consistent workout habits through streaks, community support, and social accountability.
+**Miha** is a fitness-focused social app that helps people build consistent workout habits through streaks, community support, and social accountability.
 Think Instagram meets fitness tracking with a focus on daily consistency rather than perfect workouts.

 ### **🎯 Core Value Proposition**
 - **Effort > Perfection:** We reward showing up, not perfect form